th0rz05/safe-dl-framework/docs/framework.md

   - Clean and adversarial accuracy
   - Comparison before/after compression

 ### 5.4 Outputs and Reporting

 After applying each defense, the framework generates standardized and structured outputs to facilitate evaluation, reproducibility, and comparison.
+These outputs are typically provided in both JSON and Markdown formats.

 #### 5.4.1 JSON Reports

-Each defense generates a `defense_results.json` file containing:
+Each defense generates a `.json` file (e.g., `[defense_name]_results.json`) containing key metrics tailored to the attack type it mitigates.
+Common and specific fields include:

 -   `accuracy_clean`: Accuracy on clean (unperturbed) test data after applying the defense.
-- `accuracy_adversarial`: Accuracy on adversarial/test-time perturbed data.
-- `per_class_accuracy_clean`: Class-wise accuracy on clean inputs.
+-   `per_class_accuracy_clean`: Class-wise accuracy on clean inputs after defense.

+**Specific metrics based on attack type:**

+-   **For Evasion attacks (e.g., PGD, FGSM):**
+    -   `accuracy_adversarial`: Accuracy on adversarial/test-time perturbed data after defense.
-- `per_class_accuracy_adversarial`: Class-wise accuracy on adversarial inputs.
+    -   `per_class_accuracy_adversarial`: Class-wise accuracy on adversarial inputs after defense.

-These fields are consistent across all defense types and are designed to be parsed in downstream modules (e.g., Module 5 — Comparative Evaluation).
+-   **For Backdoor attacks (e.g., Static Patch, Learned Trigger):**
+    -   `asr_after_defense`: Attack Success Rate (ASR) on backdoor-infected samples after defense.
+(A lower ASR indicates better mitigation).
+-   **For Data Poisoning attacks (e.g., Label Flipping, Clean Label):**
+    -   Metrics related to sample removal or anomaly detection, such as `num_removed` (number of removed samples) or identified anomalous classes.

-Additional fields may include:
+**Additional fields may include:**

-- `removed_samples`: List of filtered/flagged training inputs (when applicable).
+-   `removed_indices` or `example_removed`: Lists or examples of filtered/flagged training inputs (when applicable, e.g., for data cleaning or activation clustering defenses).
-- `parameters`: Configuration used during defense execution.
+-   `parameters`: Configuration and hyperparameters used during defense execution.

+These JSON reports are designed to be easily parsed and used by downstream modules (e.g., Module 5 — Defense Evaluation).

 #### 5.4.2 Markdown Reports

-A human-readable `defense_report.md` is also generated for each defense, containing:
+Complementing the JSON outputs, a human-readable Markdown report (e.g., `[defense_name]_report.md`) is generated for each defense.
+These reports provide:

-- Overview of the defense method used.
+-   A concise summary of the defense's performance, including key accuracy metrics and ASR.
-- Visualizations such as:
+-   Visualizations (where applicable), such as pruning histograms or galleries of removed samples.
-  - Accuracy bars (before/after)
-  - Sample images (e.g., removed inputs, adversarial recovery)
-  - Confusion matrices or heatmaps if applicable
-- Key results (clean and adversarial accuracy)
-- Notes about defense performance, limitations, or warnings.
+-   Detailed breakdowns of per-class metrics.
+-   The specific parameters and configuration used for the defense's execution.

+These Markdown reports offer a clear and shareable overview of the defense's impact, making it easier for users to understand the results without needing to parse the raw JSON data.

 #### 5.4.3 Visual Logs